 - To build positive social and life skills

 - To provide important exercise and increase awareness of one's own health through sports

 - To provide the players with positive, cooperative and enjoyable after school and spare time activities

 Soccer Across America programs are run locally by existing clubs and leagues, by Boys and Girls Clubs and Y's, by neighborhood houses and Parks and Recreation Departments.
 There is no "one size fits all" model for Soccer Across America.

 Programs may last as little as a few weeks in the fall to as much as full seasons in more than one part of the year.
-Many programs adopt traditional soccer rules with full-sized fields and full length games while other choose to introduce soccer through "small-sided games" on smaller fields.
-The choices about how to begin are as varied as the places in which they begin.
-Soccer Across America can help your community decide on how to get started by providing written information and hands-on technical assistance.
+Many programs adopt traditional soccer rules with full-sized fields and full length games while others choose to introduce soccer through "small-sided games" on smaller fields.
+Soccer Across America can help your community decide how to get started by providing written information and hands-on technical assistance.

 The First Steps

 - Create local awareness of your efforts to begin a Soccer Across America program

 - Talk to US Youth Soccer and your State Association for written and programmatic support

 - Seek out other Soccer Across America programs to learn what worked for them.